Sequential stratified inference for the mean: Preliminaries and notation

-The third equality holds because samples from different strata are independent, and the inequality in the fourth line holds by construction of the within-stratum TSMs paired with the fact that $\mu_k^\star \leq \eta_k$ under the intersection null.
-(That the I-TSM is an $E$-value also follows from the fact that it can be written as a product of independent $E$-values.
-See, e.g., \citet{VovkWang2021}.)
+The second equality holds because samples from different strata are independent, and the inequality holds by construction of the within-stratum TSMs paired with the fact that $\mu_k^\star \leq \eta_k$ under the intersection null.
+That the I-TSM is an $E$-process also follows from the fact that it can be written as a product of independent $E$-processes (see, e.g., \citet{VovkWang2021}).
+Finally, $P_t(\bs{\eta}) := 1 / \max_{j \leq t} M_j(\bs{\eta})$ is a sequentially valid $P$-value for the intersection null $\bs{\eta}$.
+If an I-TSM uses betting TSMs in every stratum, it is a \textit{betting I-TSM}.